Judge Davis tells drink-driver: 'I make no apologies for calling you out in blunt, perhaps even unkind, terms'

-Calling out a drink-driver's "bullshit" excuse for repeatedly putting the public at risk, Northland Judge Greg Davis said the man wasn't missing his son but his drinking mates Cody and Jim Beam.
+Calling out a drink-driver's "bulls***" excuse for repeatedly putting the public at risk, Northland Judge Greg Davis said the man wasn't missing his son but his drinking mates Cody and Jim Beam.

 Richard MacDonald, 26, committed three drink-drives within six months, two of them within four hours of each other during the New Year's holiday.